amitfr123/quartz_notes/content/Programming Languages/Interpreters Research/Words (Strings).md

 ---
-title: Words
+title: Words (Strings)
 draft: false
 description: Short summary on words and operation definitions
 ---
 # Definition of a word
-A word (string) is finite set of a specific alphabet symbols.
+A word (string) is finite set of a specific alphabet symbols. $\epsilon$ denotes an empty word.
 Go to [[Formal Languages#Basic definitions|formal languages basic definitions]] for examples and more background.

 # Operations